SnappyJumper/BookWyrm/README.md

 ## Deployment

 This project was developed using a [GitPod](https://gitpod.io/) Enterprise workspace.
-The code was commited to [Git](https://git-scm.com/) and pushed to [GitHub](https://github.com/") using terminal commands.
+The code was committed to [Git](https://git-scm.com/) and pushed to [GitHub](https://github.com/") using terminal commands.

 ## Deploying on Heroku
 To deploy this project to Heroku from its GitHub repository, the following guidelines were followed: